 - Guardian ad litem: An unbiased person appointed by the state to represent a ward’s best interests

-- Guardian of the estate: A person who posses power of the estate and property of the ward
+- Guardian of the estate: A person who possesses the power of the estate and property of the ward

 - Guardian of the person: A person who advocates for the rights of the ward

 - Guardian with full authority: A person who has all the rights and legal powers of the ward if fully incapacitated

 An entity can also be appointed as a guardian.

 Filing a Personal Injury Claim